kelvinlegacy/mission23_wiki/Artistwatch---#SavingArtistLives.md

      - Catherine Zeta-Jones
      - Reneé Zellweger
      - John C. Reilly
+* Lizzo

 Several others have been mentioned on the @kelvinatlanta Twitter feed with #SavingInnocentLives #SavingArtistsLives

+Micah has a lot to say about “Lizzo” but _enough on that for now._